VIP Calculator

 Hourglass (X Shape)

-Hourglass shapes are characterized by bust and hip measurements that are nearly equal, with a narrow, well-defined waist creating symmetry.
-This creates an X-shaped silhouette.
-While historically idealized in Western culture, research indicates that classic hourglass proportions are relatively rare in the general population.
+Hourglass shapes are characterized by bust and hip measurements that are nearly equal, with a narrow, well-defined waist.
+While historically idealized in Western culture, research indicates classic hourglass proportions are relatively rare in the general population.

 Hourglass body shape silhouette illustration

-Research Note: Large-scale anthropometric studies from universities worldwide consistently show that rectangle/banana shapes are statistically most common, while true hourglasses represent a smaller percentage of the population.
-Most individuals have characteristics of multiple shape categories.
+Research Note: Large-scale anthropometric studies consistently show that rectangle/banana shapes are statistically most common, while true hourglasses represent a smaller percentage of the population.

 How Is Your Body Shape Determined?